So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

-How to Not Overfill Oil in a Lawn Mower
+How to Not Overfill Oil

 If you don’t have your owner’s manual, you can always use Google or the search engine of your choice to find the crankcase capacity.

 - A larger lawn mower commercial engine known as a big block can take 3 quarts of engine oil.
 These larger engines are known to be about 34 horsepower or larger.

-If you are adding 1/2 quart at a time, when you get close to being fun, just add a little bit at a time and check the oil level on your oil gauge or dipstick.
+If you are adding 1/2 quart at a time, when you get close to being full, just add a little bit at a time and check the oil level on your oil gauge or dipstick.

 Will Too Much Oil Prevent a Lawn Mower from Starting?

-Too much engine oil can prevent your engine from running.
-The oil pan on the small engines used on lawn mowers is very small.
+Too much engine oil can easily damage your machine.
+The oil pan for the small engines used on lawn mowers is very small.

 The piston is designed to compress air and not oil or water.
 When you pull on the rope or start the engine with a starter the oil will not compress and it won’t let the piston move.
-This is referred to as being hydro locked.
+This is referred to as being hydro-locked.

 Too much oil can also foul out the spark plug and not allow the engine to run.
-Other damage too much oil can do to an engine is oil getting into the carburetor through the valve train causing the engine not to run.
+Another damage excess oil can do to an engine is oil getting into the carburetor through the valve train causing the engine not to run.